muxi1998/GAI-android/README.md

     - Open the "Project tab" in the left panel of Android Studio
     - Click the dropdown and select "Project" instead of Android view
     - Find download_prebuilt_lib.sh inside Breeze2-android-demo
-    - Retrieve aar file\
-      a.
-Using the Play Button (Green Triangle) :
-         - Open download_prebuilt_lib.sh in the editor
-         - Click the green triangle (run button)

-      b.
-Using the Terminal :
-         - Open the "Terminal" in the left panel
+    - Open the "Terminal" in the left panel, and run the bash file to retrieve aar file
     ```bash
     sh {YOURPATH}/Breeze2-android-demo-release-0.1/Breeze2-android-demo/download_prebuilt_lib.sh
     ```

 6. Build the project in Android Studio